longhornbuckle/linalg/README.md

 - Is at(...) desired?
 It felt like something I maybe should add for consistency with the way STL containers support index operations; however, mdspan doesn't support it.
 I could also see C++ taking a different approach to safe memory access that could make the function moot.

 - Is there a good motivating use case for which an operation traits approach like what is done in [P1385](https://github.com/BobSteagall/wg21) is strongly desirable?

+- Views neither classify as fixed-size or dynamic - they're size is not known at compile time and they have no allocator access.
+Should operations which return a new matix be allowed (and thus must use std allocator) or not be allowed?

 In Regards To Existing Proposals
 --------------------------------